flecmart/keep2todoist/README.md

       sync_labels: false
 ```

 - It is recommended that you don't use your google main credentials.
-Instead go to https://myaccount.google.com/apppasswords and generate an app password specifically for this tool
+Instead go to https://myaccount.google.com/apppasswords and generate an app password specifically for this tool.
-- Your todoist token can be found in todoist settings->integrations
+- Your todoist token can be found in todoist settings->integrations.
-- Changes of `config.yaml` will be detected automatically and the updated config will be reflected if the yaml is valid
+- Changes in `config.yaml` will be detected automatically and the updated config will be reflected if the yaml is valid.

 ## Start